Junyi-Liu/benchmarks-HLS/PLP/README.md

 # Naming rule:
 XXX.c : benchmark loop
-XXX_vivado.c : transformed by PLP
+XXX_vivado.c : transformed by PLP for Vivado HLS 2015.4
-XXX_rt.c : transformed by RT-Dep
+XXX_rt.c : transformed by RT-Dep and manually tuned for Vivado HLS 2015.4
 XXX_test.c : testbench

 globals.h is the head file for the codes transformed by RT-Dep